JohnColomo/colomoj/README.md

 **Obsessed with hacking [in a healthy way]**—<br>tearing apart systems and processes, finding vulnerabilities, and pushing the limits of cybersecurity.

-Every exploit, every cracked hash, every bypass fuels the fire.
+<br>Every exploit, every cracked hash, every bypass fuels the fire.

 It's no just tech. <br>It’s the thrill of the hunt.